 - 58. Atique lets Lewis take Rex for his daily walk on his own.
 How, if at all, is Atique breaking the Dangerous Dogs Act 1991? - A. He is not breaking the law. - B. Insufficient equipment is used to restrain Rex whilst in public. - C. Lewis is too young to take him for a walk. - D. This type of dog is banned from public places. - 59.
-If the neighbour takes Atique to court under the Dangerous Dogs Act 1991, what is the likely position regarding the offence? - A. Atique would have committed an offence under the Act. - B. Atique would not have committed an offence as it is the first time Rex has ever attacked anyone. - C. Atique would not have committed an offence because the dog escaped through no fault of his own. - D. Atique would not have committed an offence as the incident did not occur in a public place. - 60.
-Under the Occupiers' Liability Act 1957, what liability, if any, will George have for Atique's knee injury? - A. He is likely to be liable for his pain and suffering, medical expenses and loss of income. - B. He will not be liable. - C. He will only be liable for any loss of income. - D. He will only be liable for any medical expenses.
+Whilst staying with Atique's parents, thieves entered the open window and personal property is stolen from the flat.
+Who would cover a subsequent claim for theft of cash? - A. Atique and Emily's contents insurer. - B. Georges' contents insurer. - C. Georges' buildings insurer. - D. The claim would be rejected as the property was not secured. - 60.
+Who would be responsible for funding the cost of repairs as a result of the flooded kitchen? - A. Atique and Emily's legal expenses insurer. - B. Georges' legal liability insurers. - C. The neighbours' contents insurer. - D. The neighbours' building insurer.

 Damian, aged 30, lives alone in a three-bedroomed house next to a river.
 The house is built with stone walls and a thatched roof.
 He has a buildings and contents insurance policy which was arranged through a local broker.
-The policy commenced on 1 November 2018 and includes index-linking of the sums insured.
+The policy commenced on 1 November 2020 and includes index-linking of the sums insured.
 Damian has indemnity insurance cover and made certain that the sums insured were correct at the start of the policy.
-He changed his job last month and is now self-employed, running his own business from home.
+He changed his job last month and is now a self-employed car mechanic, running his own business from home.
 He intends to go on holiday for 21 days to visit his brother in Australia.

 Paul, aged 65, lives next door to Damian and his four-bedroomed house is built with brick walls and a slate roof.
-When his household insurance policy was due for renewal on 15 December 2018, he changed it to the same insurer as Damian.
+When his household insurance policy was due for renewal on 15 December 2020, he changed it to the same insurer as Damian.
 He decided NOT to include index-linking of the sum insured, but has included full new for old cover and accidental damage cover.
 He made certain that the sums insured were correct at the start of the policy.